-In addition to the process outlined when an applicant for a post declares an unspent conviction, sometimes circumstances affecting an individual's criminal record status change during the course of employment.
+In addition to the process outlined within section 4 of these Guidelines when an applicant for a post declares an unspent conviction, sometimes circumstances affecting an individual's criminal record status change during the course of employment.
 Therefore, once in employment, staff must inform their line managers and/or HR Business Partner/ Associate HR Business Partner of such a change in confidence in order that the impact upon their suitability to undertake their role may be reviewed.
 Line managers must bring any such circumstances to the attention of the HR Business Partner/ Associate HR Business Partner in order that an assessment of the relevance of any conviction can be undertaken.